olegantonyan/mpz/README.md

 #### macOS

-Grab the `.dmg` from the releases page: https://github.com/olegantonyan/mpz/releases/.
+Grab the `.dmg` from the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
 Universal binary, runs on Apple Silicon and Intel Macs (macOS 11 Big Sur or later).

 The build is not signed with an Apple Developer ID, so macOS Gatekeeper blocks it on first launch.
 After dragging `mpz music player.app` to `/Applications`, use either method below.